pingcap/docs-cn/ticdc/deploy-ticdc.md

 ## Deploy a new TiDB cluster that includes TiCDC using TiUP

 When you deploy a new TiDB cluster using TiUP, you can also deploy TiCDC at the same time.
 You only need to add the `cdc_servers` section in the initialization configuration file that TiUP uses to start the TiDB cluster.
 For detailed operations, see [Edit the initialization configuration file](/production-deployment-using-tiup.md#step-3-initialize-cluster-topology-file).
+For detailed configurable fields, see [Configure `cdc_servers` using TiUP](/tiup/tiup-cluster-topology-reference.md#cdc_servers).

 ## Add TiCDC to an existing TiDB cluster using TiUP